A Book Cover Story: The Design Process of Mastering Modern Calligraphy

 Publishing a book with a publisher is, by definition, a collaboration.

-I’m not going to lie.
-As a graphic designer, it was really hard for me to give up any control over this massive creative endeavor.
-I’m a perfectionist and a control freak, so to not have a hand in every single aspect of a design project that bore my name was a difficult but important exercise for me.
-For my first book, I had worked for a year on every detail of the text, calligraphy, illustrations, and photos.
-Writing a book is an all-consuming process, and when it’s finally done and you hand over all the material to the publisher, you have the weird sense of not knowing what to do with yourself.
-(I stood in the shower and bawled for 20 minutes after hitting send on that final submission email.
-True story.)
+I won’t lie—as a graphic designer, it was really hard for me to give up any control over this massive creative endeavor.
+I’m a perfectionist, so to not have a hand in every single aspect of a design project that bore my name was a difficult but important exercise for me.
+I had worked for a year on every detail of the text, calligraphy, illustrations, and photos in Modern Calligraphy.
+Writing a book is an all-consuming process, and when it’s finally done, and you hand over all the material to the publisher, you have the weird sense of not knowing what to do with yourself.
+(I actually stood in the shower and bawled from relief after hitting send on that final submission email.)

 Since Modern Calligraphy’s release in 2013, the book has done better than I ever imagined in my wildest dreams.

-Don’t get me wrong – I wasn’t unhappy with my first calligraphy book!
-But I knew that this next one was going to be bigger, fancier, and more time-consuming than Modern Calligraphy, and that perfectionist side of me wanted to oversee every detail from start to finish.
-My publisher immediately agreed to give me full creative license, and I was over the moon.
-The only caveat was that the cover design would have to be approved by their special marketing department, which I was more than happy about since I knew their team would be able to provide valuable feedback.
+I wasn’t unhappy with my first book!
+But I knew that this next one was going to be bigger, fancier, and more time-consuming, and the perfectionist side of me wanted to oversee every detail from start to finish.
+My publisher, St. Martin’s Griffin, agreed to give me full creative license, and I was over the moon.
+The only caveat was that the cover design would have to be approved by their special marketing department, which I was more than happy about since I knew their team would be able to provide invaluable feedback.

-I was also thrilled that my request for lay-flat spiral binding with a wrap-around cover was approved in Mastering Modern Calligraphy’s initial proposal, too.
-That meant I knew the format and page size up front – another big difference from my first book.
-Since I designed the entire interior layout, this was essential.
-I was able to take every photo and draw every calligraphy composition according to pre-set parameters.
-But I digress….
+I was also thrilled that my request for lay-flat spiral binding with a wrap-around cover was also approved in Mastering Modern Calligraphy’s initial proposal, too.
+That meant I knew the format and page size up front—another big difference from my first book.
+I was able to take every photo and draw every calligraphy composition according to the pre-set margins.

 The book cover is the last thing that gets designed.
 And it’s no easy task.

 I spent a full year writing, researching, calligraphing, illustrating, and photographing Mastering Modern Calligraphy.
 By the time it was submitted to the publisher and we’d passed through edit rounds one and two, it was time to turn my full attention to the front cover.
-The marketing team told me that red-orange was “the color of the season” and that I should try to incorporate that.
+The marketing team told me that red-orange was “the color of the season” so I should try to incorporate it in some way.
 It could increase the chance of the book appearing in merchandise displays, they said.
 This is a great example of something I would never have known without their insight, and a way that collaboration can make for a much stronger end product.

-I remember feeling pretty confident about my initial concepts.
-I had a lot of great photography to choose from, and with the title nearly finalized, I felt it was just a matter of pairing a photo with a font.
+I remember feeling confident about my initial cover concepts.
+I had a lot of photography to choose from, and with the title finalized, I felt it was just a matter of pairing a photo with a font.
 I look back on that and laugh.

 The first surprise I encountered was that my publisher’s marketing team and I were not on the same page about what the cover should convey.

-For me, the book’s #1 selling point is that it’s all about practicing calligraphy; about lettering exercises and letterform drills; about style critiquing and alphabet evolution.
+For me, the book’s primary selling point is that it’s all about practicing calligraphy; about lettering exercises and letterform drills; about style critiquing and alphabet evolution.
 It’s a deep dive into thousands (literally) of modern calligraphy styles, shapes, and lettering techniques.
-As such, I wanted the cover image to be practice sheets!
+As such, I wanted the cover image to depict practice sheets!
 Beautiful ones, but unfinished work nonetheless.

 My publisher was not keen on this.
-And I get it.
-To non-calligraphers, and marketing experts at that, I can completely understand that a picture of imperfect calligraphy practice papers isn’t as inspiring as an image of a polished, finished wedding invitation suite or calligraphy manuscript.
+And I understand why.
+To non-calligraphers—marketing experts at that—I get that a picture of imperfect calligraphy practice papers doesn’t seem as inspiring as one of a polished, finished wedding invitation suite or a calligraphed manuscript.
 Will practice sheets really entice the target audience?
 My publisher wasn’t as sure as I was.

 I ended up making over 90 versions of the cover.

-I designed versions with messy calligraphy practice sheets and with “cleaner,” fancier ones.
+I made covers with messy calligraphy practice sheets and with “cleaner,” fancier ones.
 I designed versions with multiple photographs, offering a greater peek at what’s inside.
 I made some showing finished products, like calligraphic envelope addressing, but then retracted them because I knew they just weren’t the right fit.

 Ultimately, the process took about two months, but it was very enlightening.